bransonf/fullstackR/README.md

 - JavaScript

 Learning other languages has many other advantages as well.
 For example, JavaScript is currently in very high demand in the labor market.

+R has incredibly good C++ support through `Rcpp`.
+Python can be interfaced through `reticulate` although you will need to have the python interpreter installed and direct to its path.

 ## Other Information
 Notable Active Developers in the R Shiny Stack: